So, do you remember when you were a child and someone asked you, “What do you want to be when you grow up?”

 Calvin: “When a kid grows up, he has to be something.
 He can’t just stay

-the way he is.
+.
 But a tiger grows up and stays a tiger why is that?”

 Hobbes: “No room for improvement.”